colin-gourlay/sundown-sessions/src/content/releases/e/everything-but-the-girl/eden/index.md

 ---
 ## About

-Eden is the debut studio album by Hull duo Everything But the Girl — Tracey Thorn and Ben Watt — released on Blanco y Negro Records in 1984.
-It reached number 14 on the UK Albums Chart and established their sophisticated, bossa nova-inflected sound.
+*Eden* reached number 14 on the UK Albums Chart and established their sophisticated, bossa nova-inflected sound.

 The album is characterised by Thorn's beautifully restrained vocal performances and the pair's collectively mature, understated musical sensibility.